 Bohol Butterfly Garden

-Located at Loboc, Bilar, the Man-made forest is impossible to miss since this is the actual road going to the Chocolate Hills and other land tours in Bohol.
+Located in Loboc, Bilar, the Man-made forest is impossible to miss since this is the actual road going to the Chocolate Hills and other land tours in Bohol.
 The forest consists of Mahogany trees, its leaves giving a semi-spherical roof on the road, with the occasional sunlight peaking through.
 It gives out a fantasy vibe straight out of adventure books.
 No filter needed for Instagram pictures!

 Another perfect spot for photo ops is the famous bamboo hanging bridge located in Sevilla.
 And yes, the bridge is made of woven bamboos!
 There are 2 bridges about 40 meters with the Sipatan river underneath it.
 The bridge might feel a bit squeaky if there are a lot of people crossing, but rest assured, it is perfectly sturdy and safe.